Resistor testing (Know if resistor is bad, open, short 2024)

-Resistor testing is very important.
+Resistor testing is essential.
 Because it helps us to know if the resistor is bad, open, or short.
-So that we can replace it with a good one in time.
+So that we can replace it with a good one on time.

 Resistor testing general theory

-A resistor is the most fundamental component used in almost every circuit.
+A resistor is the most fundamental component used in almost every electronic circuit.

 Why?